-After admitting that you have an addiction, the next step is to go to rehab or to seek addiction treatment.
+After admitting you have an addiction, the next step is to go to rehab or seek addiction treatment.
 The biggest drawback you’re likely to encounter at this point, especially if you do not have health insurance, is how to meet the costs of treatment for your addiction.

 If you did have insurance, the Affordable Care Act (Obamacare) of 2009 would compel your insurance provider to cover the costs of your treatment, just like they would with any other medical treatment.
 However, if you don’t have insurance, you’ll have to find another way to finance your treatment.

 The financial resources you have will determine the kind of rehab facility you choose.
 In this case, it is a matter of balancing the level of care you want with what you can afford.
 It’s very important to work with a budget otherwise you might find yourself sinking into debt.

 How Much Does Addiction Treatment Cost?

 Once you’ve determined to go to rehab, you need to find an addiction treatment center that offers you the treatment you require at a reasonable price that’s within your budget.
 Failure to budget for this could land you in financial trouble and even debt.
 You’re already dealing with an addiction and you certainly don’t need the additional stress that this would bring.